flatironinstitute/sciware/32_IntroToHPC/main.md

   - CPU Core -- a single physical CPU on a multi-core CPU
   - Cores have their own _cache_ but also share _cache_ directly with other cores
   - Cores typically slower than laptop/workstation cores, but more of them and more cache/RAM
-- One or more network cards (more later!)

 ### Compute node architecture -- `lstopo`
 - Cores also sometimes have extra groupings in `NUMA` (non-uniform memory architecture) domains
-  - beyond scope today, but good to know
   - Tells what hardware has direct access to what memory
+  - Automatic internal "fabric" with different latencies/bandwidth
   - `lstopo --no-io` on FI `skylake` node
 <center>
     <img src="./assets/skylake-topo.png" height="300px">
 </center>